karkirowle/karkirowle.github.io/_pages/topics/cuda.md

 * Python can be tested with ```python --version```
 * Tensorflow is the most difficult test, because even if the GPU is detected, it might just randomly fail at all sorts of places.

+In terms of the operating system, Ubuntu will be better supported, but CUDA installation on Windows is a significantly better experience in my opinion.

 ## My favourite bugs

 ### Forgetting to add CUDA as environment variable